jonpetersen/shch/site/content/_index.md

 ---
 title: "West Surrey Cycle Hire"
-subtitle: Cycle Tours and Cycle Hire in the beautiful Surrey Hills AONB
+subtitle: Cycle Tours and Cycle Hire in the beautiful Surrey Hills
 image: /img/home-jumbotron.jpg
 blurb:
-    heading: What we offer?
+    heading: What we offer
-    text: "We offer guided Electric Mountain Bike Tours and bike hire in the Surrey Hills centred on the village of Hambledon.
-For hire we offer, good quality hybrid, road and mountan bikes."
+    text: "We offer bike hire and guided Electric Mountain Bike Tours in the Surrey Hills centred on the beautiful village of Hambledon.
+We have electric mountain bikes, road bikes, hybrids and traditional mountain bikes, available in a range of sizes.
+All our bikes are less than a year old and are regularly serviced."
 intro:
     heading: "Why here?"
-    text: "Hambledon and its surroundings offer a fantastic range of cycling on quiet country roads and off road tracks and bridleways, while being only 55 minutes by train from central London"
+    text: "Hambledon and its surroundings offer a fantastic range of cycling on quiet country roads and off-road tracks and bridleways, while being only 55 minutes by train from central London."
 hire:
-    - image: img/illustrations-coffee.svg
+    - image: /img/illustrations-coffee.svg
       text: "Our bikes are great."
     - image: /img/illustrations-coffee-gear.svg
       text: "We do tours."
-tours:
-    heading: Tours
-    text: We're nice.
 ---